 Tender Tracks in Fairfax, California was founded in 1996 and is the first known modern forest school in the States.
 According to Natural Start Alliance, an alliance of educators, parents, and organizations that advocates for connecting children with the environment, there are an estimated 240 nature preschools in the States, although they aren’t operationally identical.

-Forest schools are growing in popularity in the States as parents realize the focus on test-taking instead of social and emotional development is detrimental to children.
+Forest schools are growing in popularity in the States as parents realize the focus on test-taking instead of hands-on experiences and time with nature is detrimental to children.

 When kindergarten was created in Germany in the 1800’s, there was an integrated outdoor play element that has since been pushed aside in favor of preparing children academically for elementary school.

-Parents are now returning to the roots of early childhood education and looking for a more holistic approach that considers not only more “academic” types of knowledge but social and emotional skills as well.
+Parents are now returning to the roots of early childhood education and looking for a more holistic approach that considers not only more “academic” types of knowledge but reflective and collaborative skills as well.

 In a deeper sense, the idea of learning through play in nature is instinctive to human beings.
 It’s a type of learning as old as our species.